rdwrome/261fa24/README.md

 ## Policies
 ### Communication
-- This is an equitable learning environment.
+- This is an equitable learning environment:
+  - Use inclusive language.
-	- Problem-solve constructively with respectful language;
+	- Problem-solve constructively with respectful language.
-	- Be patient with yourselves and others (especially when mistakes are made);
+	- Be patient with yourselves and others (especially when mistakes are made).
+  - Accept constructive criticism gracefully.
-	- Never posture/pose/attitudinize;
+	- Never posture/pose/attitudinize.
 	- Always speak up and admit when you do not understand something.
+  - Always try keep the needs of *whole* classroom community in mind.
 - When you email me, please let me know what class/section you're in.
 - The best way to communicate with me outside of class is *always* to make an appointment with me in my office hour.
-- If you'd like constructive criticism on music, I'm happy to give that in my office hour in real-time.
+- If you'd like constructive criticism on music beyond what happens in class, I'm happy to give that in my office hour in real-time.
 I won't give feedback on recordings via email.
 - I don't answer emails that can be answered with a one-step Google search (i.e. “How do I change the timezone on my Google Calendar?”).
 - I don't necessarily answer emails outside of working hours (M-F, 9-5)
 - I don't answer emails when the answer can be found in the syllabus (here).